Gezi-UZ/backend/README.md

-# Ciyera - IoT LED and Clock Control System
+# Gezi - IoT LED and Clock Control System

 A MicroPython-based IoT project for ESP32 that provides remote LED control and digital clock display via HTTP API and Flutter mobile app.